-1 Background 1 g 2 Objectives of the assignment 3 3 Scope of services, tasks and expected deliverables 3 4 Qualification requirements for Independent Administrators 9 5 Reporting requirements and time schedule for deliverables .10
+1 Background 1 2 Objectives of the assignment 3 Scope of services, tasks and expected deliverables .
+3 4 Qualification requirements for Independent Administrators .
+9 Additional activities to be carried out under recommendations given by stakeholders, and namely TAH (PW) 6 Reporting requirements and time schedule for deliverables 12 7 Selection and contracting .13 8 Annex - Supporting documentation 1